 The value of the securities are remeasured to fair value if the securities are impaired or if observable price changes occur.
 These events are continually monitored and assessed at each reporting period.
 If a readily determinable fair value becomes available for the securities or observable price changes for the identical or a similar investment of the same issuer occur, the securities are remeasured at fair value as of the date the observable change occurred.
 Any resulting gains or losses on the securities for which the observable price changes occur will be recorded in net earnings.
+During 2024, no such observable price changes occurred.
 During 2023, the Company evaluated an observable price change related to equity securities without readily determinable fair values.
 No adjustment to the carrying value of the securities was necessary based on the observable price change.
-During 2022no such observable price changes occurred.

 At each reporting period a qualitative assessment is made to consider impairment indicators to determine whether the securities are impaired.
 Impairment indicators may include but are not limited to earnings performance, business prospects by the investee, cash flows from operations, working capital, and noncompliance with debt covenants.
 If this qualitative assessment indicates impairment, fair value is determined and an impairment loss equal to the difference between the fair value of the investment and its carrying amount is recognized in net income.
-During 2023, 2022, and 2021, no impairment of securities was recorded.
+During 2024, 2023, and 2022, no impairment of securities was recorded.